wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-devops-engineer-santa-monica-tustnf9cwz.md

 ---
 position: DevOps Engineer
 description: >-
-  Our Client, a leading e-commerce platform, is seeking a dynamic and driven DevOps Engineer to join their team in beautiful Santa Monica, CA. Surrounded by the vibrant communities of Venice, Pacific Palisades, Brentwood, and Marina Del Rey, Santa Monica offers a perfect blend of work and play, making it an ideal location for tech professionals seeking a balanced lifestyle.
-The successful candidate will play a crucial role in maintaining and scaling the company's infrastructure during high-traffic...
+  Our Client, a leading ecommerce platform, is seeking a dynamic and driven DevOps Engineer to join their team in beautiful Santa Monica, CA. Surrounded by the vibrant communities of Venice, Pacific Palisades, Brentwood, and Marina Del Rey, Santa Monica offers a perfect blend of work and play, making it an ideal location for tech professionals seeking a balanced lifestyle.
+The successful candidate will play a crucial role in maintaining and scaling the company's infrastructure during hightraffic...
 location: 'Santa Monica, CA'
 team: Software
 datePosted: '2024-12-27T16:18:10.224Z'